-It is Sunday, arguably, the best day of the week.
+It is Sunday, arguably the best day of the week.
 Christians got it right by deciding it should be a day of rest.
-Sunday should be all about comfy pajamas, late lunches and loads of doing absolutely nothing.
+Sunday should be all about comfy pyjamas, late lunches, and loads of doing absolutely nothing.
 But, as the day dies, we are all probably filled with dread, not content; Monday is coming.
 And it’s coming for all of us.

 - Organize your week